artsy/eigen/HACKS.md

 #### Explanation/Context

 Storybook does not render outside the safe area, so for `Screen` and friends, we can't really use storybook otherwise.
 With this patch, we can now render outside the safe area, by adding `parameters: { noSafeArea: true }` in the new form of stories.

+## react-native-reanimated patch-package

+#### When can we remove this:

+Once we can remove it and have `yarn type-check` pass.
+They have some broken types and they are messing with our typechecking, so we will ignore until they are fixed, maybe in a future version.

+#### Explanation/Context:

+Types failing because of broken types in the package.